4.89% Fixed For Life Mortgages For Over 65s for 2026

 Pension, Investments, and Alternative Incomes

 A pension is often the main income for retirees.
-However, lenders also consider incomes to be investments and other sources.
-They look at dividends, rental properties, or part-time work.
+However, lenders also consider incomes from investments and other sources.
+They consider dividends, rental properties, or part-time work.

 Each type of income is carefully reviewed.
 This ensures the mortgage is both manageable and lasting for a pensioner.